Pictures of Turtles: Gallery and Info

 Box turtles do not have teeth, but their jaws have hard edges that can bite through food - and fingers!
 A turtle should never be poked or cajoled into biting, and since turtles are can carry salmonella, any bites should always be washed immediately with anti-bacterial soap to be disinfected.

 Turtles are not usually aggressive pets, but like all creatures, they have unique personalities.
-Always treat your box turtle with respect and avoid stressing or teasing it - an angry turtle can become an unhealthy one.
+Always treat your box turtle with respect and avoid stressing or teasing them - an angry or distressed turtle can become an unhealthy one.

 Outside the Box

 Box turtles can be fun pets.
-Although they may not be the best turtle for anyone who has not owned a turtle before, they can be enjoyable additions for the right family.
+Although they may not be the best turtle for anyone who has not owned a turtle before, they can be enjoyable additions to the right family.
+Be prepared to have your box turtle for their lifetime and learn the ins and outs of their care.

 Keep your box turtle healthy by knowing what turtles eat and feeding your pet a healthy diet!